mruby-esp32/mruby-esp32/README.md

 If you followed the IDF installation instructions correctly for your chip, you can switch the project target with the corresponding command above.

-You will probably not be able to build again, until the project partition table is reset to `partitions.csv`.
+You will not be able to build again until the partition table is reset to `partitions.csv`.
 To do this:

 ```
 idf.py menuconfig
 # Partition Table -> Partition Table (1st option) -> Custom partition Table CSV (Last options)
 # Enter to select.
 Q to exit.
 Y to save
 ```

+You may also want to manually change other settings like CPU clock speed, watchdog timers, stack sizes etc. Changing the target resets everything to default.

 ## Troubleshooting